hvdwolf/XSofiaTweaker/README.md

 `<string name="misc_settings">Miscellaneous Settings</string>`
 The second part "Application preferences" and Miscellaneous Settings are the strings to be translated.

 Note: Do use an editor that can handle unix linefeeds.
 Do NOT use windows notepad.
-Instead use a tool like Notepad++ (if you are on Windows)
+Instead use a tool like Notepad++ (if you are on Windows)~~

 If you are ready, create an issue (top menu of this page) and call it something like "Finnish translation" (or whatever your language is).
 Attach your file and again: specify which language it is!
+# !!!
+DISCONTINUED !!!
+## This Xposed module is discontinued.
+It was written for the FYT based Joying Sofia 3GR Intel car head unit.
+With some minor modifications it can run on an any FYT based car head unit running Android 6.0.1 or 8.0.0.
+## Development continues in the [XFytTweaker](https://github.com/hvdwolf/XFytTweaker) Xposed module.